nurfalie/pandamonium/READEME.md

-Please use Qt 5.x and newer.
-Qt 4.8.7 is supported, however, QUrl::toEncoded() may not properly escape quotes!
+Please use Qt 5.x or newer.
+Qt 4.8.x is supported, however, QUrl::toEncoded() may not properly escape quotes!

 Non-OS X